tribing/spikey/README.md

 # Spikey

-Spikey is a Spinosaurus virtual pet for Arduino Uno R4 WiFi and a 320x240 ST7789 TFT display.
+Spikey is a Spinosaurus virtual pet for Arduino Uno R4 and a 320x240 ST7789 TFT display.
 It mixes classic virtual-pet care with a small runner mini-game, persistent save data, sound, animated feeding/drinking, and a bright prehistoric scene.

 ## Features